Postmasters Gallery opened in East Village in December 1984, moved to Soho in 1989 and in September 1998

 Postmasters is the primary gallery for all the artists we represent.

 During its 30 years Postmasters is showing young and established artists of all media.
-We actively seek new forms of creative expression and show them in a context of painting, sculpture and photography.
-Painters (Austin Lee, Steve Mumford, David Diao, Adam Cvijanovic, Federico Solmi and William Powhida), sculptors (Monica Cook, John Powers), installation artists (Diana Cooper, Sally Smart), photographers Chris Verene, and artists for whom form follows conceptual ideas (Mary Kelly, Oskar Dawicki) are represented along the video and new media artists like Guy Ben Ner, Shamus Clisset, Katarzyna Kozyra, Jennifer and Kevin McCoy, Eddo Stern, Guy Ben Ner, Natalie Jeremijenko, Holly Zausner, Eva and Franco Mattes aka.
+We actively seek new forms of creative expression and show them in a context of a variety of mediums.
+Painters (Austin Lee, Steve Mumford, David Diao, Adam Cvijanovic, Federico Solmi and William Powhida), sculptors (Monica Cook, Daria Irincheeva, John Powers), installation artists (Diana Cooper, Sally Smart), photographer Chris Verene, and artists for whom form follows conceptual ideas (Mary Kelly, Oskar Dawicki, Serkan Ozkaya) are represented along the video and new media artists like Guy Ben Ner, Shamus Clisset, Katarzyna Kozyra, Jennifer and Kevin McCoy, Eddo Stern, Natalie Jeremijenko, Holly Zausner, Eva and Franco Mattes aka.
 0100101110101101.org, Wolfgang Staehle, and Kenneth Tin-Kin Hung.
 The artworks are generally content oriented, conceptually based, and - most importantly - reflective of our time.

 Extensive archives of all exhibitions since 1999 are available online www.postmastersart.com